Joshhaws/no-more-jacob-smith-api/STRAVA_SETUP.md

 - Verify the segment exists in Strava
 - Check that your Strava account has access to the segment

+## Features

+- **Dynamic Data Fetching**: Personal stats are fetched on-demand when viewing segments (not stored in database)
+- **Grade Adjusted Pace (GAP)**: Automatically calculated for segments with elevation
+- **Crown Information**: Can be manually edited inline in the accordion view
+- **Duplicate Prevention**: Cannot add the same segment twice (validated by segment ID)
+- **Two-Phase Add Flow**: Enter Strava URL → Preview segment details → Confirm and save

 ## Notes

 - Strava tokens expire after 6 hours but can be refreshed automatically
 - The app stores tokens securely in the database
 - Only one Strava account can be connected at a time (single-user app)
-- Segment IDs are automatically extracted from Strava URLs when creating/updating segments
+- Segment IDs are automatically extracted from Strava URLs when creating segments
+- Personal stats are fetched dynamically from Strava and not stored in the database
+- Crown/KOM information is not available via Strava API (deprecated in 2020) and must be entered manually